Phuket Travel Guide

 Doing business

 Business culture in Thailand is considerably more relaxed than other Asian countries within the region.
 However, Thailand shares its neighbours' work ethic and value systems, as well as their emphasis on hierarchy and building relationships.
 Senior managers must be consulted on all matters and decisions.
 Appearance and age are important in Thai business culture, as they illustrate social standing and status.
-Older individuals are generally afforded a great deal of regard in Thailand and business people should become properly acquainted with their associates before they start negotiating.
+Older individuals are generally afforded a great deal of regard and business people should become properly acquainted with their associates before they start negotiating.

-English is the language of business in Thailand, but translators are often needed.
+English is the language of business, but translators are often needed.
 Business hours are from 8am to 5pm or 9am to 6pm, with an hour for lunch.
 Dress styles tend to be quite formal, but due to the humid climate, heavy suits are rare.
 However, meetings with senior management tend to be slightly more formal and jackets are usually worn.
 Men generally wear shirts, slacks and a tie, while women wear below-the-knee skirts and blouses.
 Pantsuits for women are quite rare.

 Duty free